You may have received a leaflet in the post inviting you to get your repeat prescriptions from a company called Pharmacy2U.

 - 6th February 2020

 - 10th June 2020

 - 19th November 2020

 - 2nd December 2020

 The telephones will be diverted to the out of hours service provider, who will be covering any clinical emergencies.
 Please dial 111 if you need medical assistance.
 If your problem is life threatening dial 999.

 Friends of Mendlesham Health Centre (incorporating Bacton Surgery)

-The charity 'Friends of Mendlesham Health Centre (incorporating Bacton Surgery)' was established in 1990.
+The charity 'Friends of Mendlesham Health Centre' (incorporating Bacton Surgery) was established in 1990.

-The 'Friends' are a group of trustees who are charged with managing and channelling bequests and fund-raising proceeds to purchase items and enhance medical services at both Mendlesham and Bacton surgeries for the benefit of the patients.
+The 'Friends' are a group of trustees who are charged with managing and channeling bequests and fund-raising proceeds to purchase items and enhance medical services at both Mendlesham and Bacton surgeries for the benefit of the patients.